-The Group employs a range of approaches to monitor and report risks throughout the organisation in the context of its RAS.
-These include a Risk and Control Self-Assessment

-("RCSA") process, dashboards to report the status and direction of key risks, a rigorous process to identify, record and resolve operational risk events, and policies and procedures covering the Group's risks and processes.
+The Group employs a range of approaches to monitor and report risks throughout the organisation in the context of its risk appetite.
+These include a Risk and Control Self-Assessment ("RCSA") process, which includes, dashboards to report the status and direction of key risks, a rigorous process to identify, record and resolve operational risk events, and policies and procedures covering the Group's risks and processes.

 The Group's risk appetite may change as its business evolves.
-The Board therefore reviews and formally approves the RAS annually, as well as when the Group's risks, or the markets in which it operates, are materially altered.
+The Board therefore reviews and formally approves the risk appetite annually, as well as when the Group's risks, or the markets in which it operates, are materially altered.